cmmartti/fractal-style-schema/README.md

-# Fractal-Style GraphQL Schema Example (Graphene-Python)
+# Fractal-Style GraphQL Schema

-This is an example of a fractal style GraphQL schema for Graphene-Python, where each entity has its own module.
-Within each module are the files `mutation`, `type`, `query`, and `subscription` that contain all of the types, queries and mutations (root), etc. for that entity.
-This avoids the issue of overly-long schema files that contain dozens or hundreds of types and resolvers.
+This is an example of a fractal style GraphQL schema for Graphene-Python, where each entity is in its own module.
+Within each module are `mutation`, `type`, `query`, `subscription`, etc. files that contain all of the types, queries, mutations, etc. for that entity.
+This organisation method avoids the issue of overly-long schema files that contain dozens or hundreds of types and resolvers.

+The `graphql_api.auto.schema_operations_builder` function assembles each part into a whole Query/Mutation, which can then be passed to `graphene.Schema` to create a schema.

 This specific example is a simple read-only query API for video games and characters.